Cosmicoppai/LiSA/CONTRIBUTING.md

 # 🤝 Contributing

-Thank you for contributing to LiSA!
+Thank you for contributing to LiSA.
 We appreciate your contributions, whether they are bug reports, feature suggestions, or code improvements.

-Feel free to submit an [issue](https://github.com/Cosmicoppai/LiSA/issues/new) or, even better a pull request, and we’ll review :)
+Feel free to submit an [issue](https://github.com/Cosmicoppai/LiSA/issues/new/choose) or, even better a pull request, and we’ll review :)

 ## 📖 Development Setup